rekkasa/arekkas_HteSimulation_BMC_2021/README.md

-# Continuous risk-based predictive approaches to treatment effect heterogeneity: A simulation study
+# Individualized treatment effect was predicted best by modeling baseline risk in interaction with treatment assignment

 ## Summary
 **Objective**: To compare different risk-based methods for optimal prediction